 - To make the sorbet pit the peaches and puree them in a food processor with 2 teaspoon of lemon juice and 4 tablespoon of agave.
 Peeling them is optional since the skin is very soft and blends up.

 - Pour the fruit puree into an ice cream machine and process it.

 - Transfer into a freezer friendly dish and freeze for another 1-3 hours before serving if you want a scoopable sorbet.

 - While the peach sorbet is chilling you can make your raspberry sauce.
-Add the raspberries, 2 tbsp sugar and 2 tbsp of water to a saucepan and gently bring to a simmer over low to medium heat.
+Add the raspberries, 2 tablespoon sugar and 2 tablespoon of water to a saucepan and gently bring to a simmer over low to medium heat.

 - Gently simmer until the liquid has reduced by about a third and looks more like a sauce.
 Remove the pot from the heat and set aside to cool.

 - Once ready to serve scoop vanilla ice cream and raspberry sorbet into bowls.
 Pour over the cold raspberry sauce and garnish with a few fresh berries.